 Treats

 Remember that goal you thought about earlier?
 Now, think about how you reward yourself for working towards it.
 Maybe you treat yourself to a meal at your favorite restaurant once a week.
-Or you savor that cookie that tastes so much better after you’ve completed a challenging workout.
+Or you savor that cookie that tastes so much better after a challenging workout.

 Well, once again, dogs are like this too.
-Most dogs are very motivated by food.
-Leverage your dog’s training sessions with his love for snacking.
-Once he gets the hang of things, replace treats with free (and less fattening) rewards like love and affection.
+Most dogs are highly motivated by food.
+So, I like to leverage my dog’s training sessions with her love for snacking.

-In the early stages of training, I use small, single ingredient treats made from wholesome nutrients.
-I prefer to use these treats.
-My dog absolutely loves these treats as well.
-I usually break them into small pieces.
+In those early stages of training, I use small, single ingredient treats made from wholesome nutrients.
+I am almost embarrassed to admit how many times I’ve purchased these treats.

 Feed your dog human food with caution though, because many things you eat can poison your pup.
 Here is a list of foods you should never give your dog.